Snickdx/pwa-intro/readme.md

-# Jammers Cal PWA Starter
+# Jammers Cal PWA Starter Using SW Workbox

 ## Preview
 ![alt text](report.png)

-## Features (Using Sw-Precache)
+## Features
 1. Add to homescreen
-2. Pre caching resource files with sw-precache (Splash screens display mode not working with workbox)
+2. Pre caching resource files to run offline
-3. Runtime Caching with sw-precache/sw-toolbox to cache events
+3. Runtime Caching of events events & images
 4. Background Sync - allows adding new events while offline, used dixie for indexed db storage,
 5. Push notifications with fcm, notifies the user when event is send at background sync.